Factbox - A day on the Tour de France

-NUITS-SAINT-GEORGES, France Statistic, fact and quote of the day after the seventh stage of the Tour de France, a 213.5-km ride from Troyes on Friday.
+NUITS-SAINT-GEORGES, France (Reuters) - Statistic, fact and quote of the day after the seventh stage of the Tour de France, a 213.5-km ride from Troyes on Friday.

 In millimetres, the distance separating stage winner Marcel Kittel from runner-up Edvald Boasson Hagen, after 213.5km.
 The time difference is three 10000th of a second.